INTERESTING FACTS ABOUT SNAKES

 Pit vipers use a thermal sensitive nasal pit to detect pray.
 Pit vipers are named after their specialized thermo receptors; heat-sensitive organs, located on either side of the head that look like small pits.
 These pits contain membranes sensitive to infrared radiation and allow the snakes to locate their prey based on temperature differences with their environment.
 To a pit viper, rodents and birds that are only fractionally warmer than the background stand out even in complete darkness.
 Like a primitive pair of eyes, these pits even give them depth perception, allowing them to strike accurately under such conditions.

-eak out of their egg with the help of special “teeth”.
+Young snakes break out of their egg with the help of special “teeth”.
 A snake does not look after its eggs or take care of the young ones but leaves the eggs to be hatched on their own.
 The hatchlings or the young snakes therefore have special teeth to break open the eggs and come out.

 Most snakes can climb trees.
 Rat snakes and pythons are excellent examples.

-basis and it is a par t of its growth.
+Snakes shed skin on a regular basis and it is a par t of its growth.
 The process is called moulting.
 This is usually achieved by the snake rubbing its head again st a hard object, such as a rock or piece of wood , causing the already stretched skin to split.
-At this point, the snake continues to rub its skin on objects, causing the end nearest the head to peel back on it, until the snake is able to crawl out of its skin, effectively turning the moulted skin inside-out.
-This is similar to how one might remove a sock from your foot by grabbing t he open end and pulling it over itself.
-The snake's skin is often left in one piece after the moulting process.
-It is a usual process, essential for a snake’s growth.
+At this point, the snak

 All snakes are carnivorous.
 Snakes do not chew their food and have a very flexible lower jaw, the two halves of which are not rigidly attached, and numerous other joints in their skull, allowing them to open their mouths wide enough to swallow their prey whole, even if it is larger in diameter than the snake itself.
 It is a common misconception that snakes actually dislocate their lower jaw to consume large prey.